Chamfers and Fillets can be seen everywhere in design drawings, especially mechanical design drawings.

-In this article, experts from YIJIN Hardware will tell you what is a fillet and what is chamfering.
-What is the difference between chamfer and fillet?
+In this article, experts from YIJIN Hardware will tell you what is a chamfer and what is a fillet, and what is the difference between a chamfer and a fillet.

 Precision part design engineers use fillets to relieve stress on parts.
 Fillet help distributes stress evenly over a larger surface, preventing rapid deformation of the part.